Castlebridge: Sport

 The centre of Castlebridge contains a 60x30 foot handball alley.
 The handball club has produced a number of county and Irish champions and members have competed at World Championships in the United States.
 Nearby, opposite the Old School (now Castlebridge Community Centre), is the local soccer club, Bridge Rovers FC.

 Patrick Breen, who lived in Castlebridge but was originally from Bannow in the south of the county, was the first Wexford person to become President of the Gaelic Athletic Association from 1924 until 1926.
 He was one of only two Wexford people who headed the Gaelic Athletic Association.
 He also founded the Irish Handball Council and the past pupils union of St. Peters College.
 He is buried in Castlebridge cemetery.

 Community

 Community groups situated in the area include the Castlebridge Gospel Choir, which was founded in 2003.
-Local businesses include the Porter House, which was named 'Pub of the Year' in 2017, which has since closed down, several fast food restaurants, a local Centra supermarket, a furniture shop, antiques store and post office.
+Local businesses include the Porter House, which was named 'Pub of the Year' in 2017, which has since closed down, several fast food restaurants, a local Londis supermarket, a furniture shop, antiques store and post office.